tristanSilva/llm-tokenization/README.md

 ## Background

-Currently I am working as a Business Process Automation Developer in the Philippines, transitioning into AI Automation Engineering and this repository is part of that transition.
+Currently I am working as a Business Process Automation Developer in the Philippines, with AI Automation Engineering.
-My background is in Blue Prism RPA, NestJS, FastAPI, and React Native — mostly enterprise and LGU-facing systems.
+I have been using Blue Prism  for RPA, NestJS, FastAPI, and React Native — mostly enterprise and LGU-facing systems.

 ---